Feyerabend/vm/debug/README.md

 to validate the functionality of the VM.
 Each test focuses on specific operations or scenarios to ensure the VM handles them correctly.
 The tests include:
-- *Arithmetic Test*: Verifies addition and division operations.
+- *Arithmetics*: Verifies addition and division operations.
-- *Division by Zero Test*: Checks the VM's behavior when attempting to divide by zero.
+- *Division by zero*: Checks the VM's behavior when attempting to divide by zero.
-- *Logical and Comparison Test*: Validates logical AND and comparison operations.
+- *Logical and Comparison*: Validates logical AND and comparison operations.
-- *Array Test*: Tests loading and storing values in arrays.
+- *Arrays*: Tests loading and storing values in arrays.
-- *Function Call Test*: Examines function calls and returns, including argument handling.
+- *Function Calls*: Examines function calls and returns, including argument handling.